jdlph/Path4GMNS/README.md

           reduction_ratio: 0
 ```

-beg_iteration shall start from 1 while end_iteration shall be consistent with column_gen_num provided to perform_column_generation().
-If the original capacity of an affected link i is C, its capacity then will be r * C with a reduction ratio of r when a special event is present.
-For an affected link, setting its reduction_ratio to O is equivalent to removing it from the entire demand period.
+**beg_iteration** shall start from 1 while **end_iteration** shall be consistent with **column_gen_num** provided to perform_column_generation().
+If the original capacity of an affected link i is **C**, its capacity then will be **r * C** with a reduction ratio of **r** when a special event is present.
+For an affected link, setting its reduction_ratio to 0 is equivalent to removing it from the entire demand period.
+You can turn on or off a special event by setting **enable** to true or false.

-Note that a special event can be turned on or off by setting enable to true or false.
+Note that this functionality is **NOT** available with perform_network_assignment_DTALite().
+You would have to manually update the capacity for each affected link in link.csv to replicate a special event if you plan to use the embedded DTALite to conduct traffic assignment (which is about to be introduced in the next section).

 ### Perform Traffic Assignment using DTALite
 DTALite has the following four assignment modes to choose.